It is important for those who are in quarantine or isolation to follow instructions to protect others from coronavirus infection.

 Being placed in quarantine does not automatically mean that you have been infected.
 This is a precautionary measure to restrict your movement until it is known whether you have been infected by being exposed to the virus.
 This may result in a situation in your family where only one family member is quarantined.
 In that case, the rest of the family can live as normal.

 The quarantine period is determined on a patient-specific basis.
 The quarantine period of an exposed patient is 2 weeks.
 The family members of the exposed person are not quarantined and can live as normal.
 The situation changes if the exposed, quarantined person is found to have fallen ill.
+In that case, the person who has fallen ill stays isolated and the family members or other people living in the same household are placed in quarantine for 3 weeks.

 Quarantine can usually be carried out at home.
 However, special arrangements may need to be considered if people over the age of 60 or with underlying medical conditions reside in the home.
 The disease caused by coronavirus can be severe for the elderly and those suffering from long-term illnesses.